emsesp/docs/docs/Special-Functions.md

 - `Timer` to `00:00` for triggering as soon as EMS-ESP powers on
 - `Command` is `thermostat/hc1/remotetemp` for heating circuit 1 (or `thermostat/hc1/remotehum` for an RC100H)
-- `Value` is the optimal room temperature for your home
+- `Value` is the optimal room temperature for your home, or a command (see below)
 - `Name` can be anything you like

+If you have an external Dallas temperature sensor attached to the EMS-ESP you can set the `value` to this value by using `temperaturesensor/<dallas_id_or_name>` as the `value`.

 With both a temperature and humidity value set, the emulated RC100H would look lie this: